zephyrproject-rtos/zephyr/boards/arm/nucleo_g474re/doc/index.rst

 Serial Port
 -----------

 Nucleo G474RE board has 3 U(S)ARTs.
-The Zephyr console output is assigned to UART2.
+The Zephyr console output is assigned to LPUART1.
 Default settings are 115200 8N1.

+Please note that LPUART1 baudrate is limited to 9600 if the MCU is clocked by LSE (32.768 kHz) in low power mode.

 Programming and Debugging
 *************************